 To make a soothing body butter for sore joints and muscles, use a blend of peppermint and frankincense.
 Peppermint essential oil is very cooling and frankincense oil can reduce inflammation.

 For a calming body butter, use a blend of floral essential oils.
 Floral essential oils can help calm the nervous system and reduce feelings of anxiousness and stress.

 For an uplifting and energizing body balm use a blend of citrus essential oils.

 How to Use Tallow Body Butter

-Tallow body butter can be used just like regular lotion.
+Tallow body butter can be used just like regular lotion or night cream.
 For best results, use daily on the skin.
 For really dry skin or damaged cracked skin, apply the tallow butter to the area before bed and allow it to soak in overnight.
 I like doing this, especially for my feet.